Does Sixeteene mean Sexton or Sixteen?

 Why heere in Denmarke: I have bin sixeteene heere, man and Boy thirty yeares.

-Every modern editor has rendered this "sixteeene" as "sexton" or (as in Q2) "sexten."
-But in fact "sixeteene" was a very common spelling for "sixteen" in Shakespeare's day (and an unheard-of spelling for "sexton").
+But in fact "sixeteene" was a common spelling for "sixteen" in Shakespeare's day (and an unheard-of spelling for "sexton").
 Here are examples:

 White, John.
 His journals of the Virginia colony (1587)